Boeing 747-246F-SCD Japan Airlines Cargo

 Headquarters: Shinagawa Ward, Tokyo, Japan

-The signature logo of the airline, the 'Tsurumaru'
+The current logo of the airline, featuring the signature 'Tsurumaru'

 Japan Airlines Co., Ltd., also known as JAL, is an international airline and Japan's flag carrier and second largest airline as of 2021, headquartered in Shinagawa, Tokyo.
 Its main hubs are Tokyo's Narita International Airport and Haneda Airport, as well as Osaka's Kansai International Airport and Itami Airport.
 JAL group companies include Japan Airlines, J-Air, Japan Air Commuter, Japan Transocean Air, and Ryukyu Air Commuter for domestic feeder services, and JAL Cargo for cargo and mail services.